omarakamal/W01-D02-Fundementals-git-basics/01-fundementals-git/README.md

 4. Push the code to github
 5. Change the markdown file with more technologies you would like to learn
 6. Push the updated code to github
+7. paste the link to the repo below: